peterjanes/grunt-deb/README.md

             build_number: "1",
             revision: "1",
             dependencies: [],           // List of the package dependencies
+            extra_headers: [],          // List of extra headers to include
             tmp_dir: '.tmp',            // The task working dir
             output: './output/'         // Where your .deb should be created },